+Is drinking Gatorade when sick a good idea?
 The sports drink Gatorade is a non-carbonated solution formulated to replenish sugar, electrolytes and fluid lost during strenuous physical activity.
-Although the mechanism is different, fluid and electrolyte losses also commonly occur when you're sick and may contribute to feeling poorly.
-If you are otherwise healthy, Gatorade is one of several options for rehydration, electrolyte replacement and short-term energy when you're sick.
+Although the mechanism is different, fluid and electrolyte losses also occur when you're sick and may contribute to feeling poorly.
+If you are otherwise healthy, drinks with electrolytes when sick, including Gatorade, can aid rehydration, electrolyte replacement and short-term energy.

 Drinking Gatorade when you're sick can help replace lost fluids and prevent you from becoming dehydrated, but it's also high in sugar.

 The digestive fluids of your stomach and intestines contain high concentrations of electrolytes, specifically sodium, potassium and chloride.
 If you are suffering from a stomach virus with vomiting, diarrhea or both, you might lose a large volume of fluid and electrolytes within a short period.

 According to Brown University Health Services, you lose sodium, potassium, and glucose when you vomit — and it's important to replace those.
 The site says to avoid any caffeinated beverages or anything acidic, such as orange juice, to prevent further stomach irritation.
 Instead, take small drinks of water until you feel better; then look for drinks with electrolytes when sick.
 Gatorade contains sodium, potassium and chloride, so drinking Gatorade when sick can replace the electrolytes you lost due to vomiting or diarrhea.